 03. BUDGET ALIGNMENT PROGRAM

 From the pre-referendum stage to completion of the final Bid Period #9, Pepper and the team maintained a comprehensive budget alignment log.
-This tool and process was instrumental in the district having the necessary options and details to make informed decisions consistent with their promises to the community while also being responsible stewards of the tax payers’ dollars.
+This tool and process was instrumental in giving the district options and necessary details to make informed decisions consistent with their promises to the community, while also being responsible stewards of the tax payers’ dollars.
 This overall process allowed for transparency from the administration, facility steering committee, Board of Education and the community.

 04. CASH FLOW ANALYSIS